Install TensorFlow Lite 2.3.0 on Raspberry 64 OS

 The Raspberry Pi is moving towards a 64-bit operating system.
 Within a year or so, the 32-bit OS will be fully replaced by the faster 64-bit version.

-The Raspberry Foundation has recently released a more than functional beta version.
-Time to explore it.
-This guide will install TensorFlow Lite 2.2.0 on a Raspberry Pi 4 with a 64-bit operating system together with some examples.
+This guide will install TensorFlow Lite 2.3.0 on a Raspberry Pi 4 with a 64-bit operating system together with some examples.

 Please check your operating system before installing TensorFlow Lite on your Raspberry 64-bit OS.
 Run the command uname -a and verify your version with the screen dump below.